TCFD-Based Information Disclosure

 • Contributing to IoT in factories by introducing analog meters to the market

-* Short term: within one year.
+*1 Short term: within one year.
 Medium term: within three years.
 Long term: more than three years (currently up to 2030)

-Risk Management
+4) Risk Management

 It is important that in order to achieve sustainable corporate growth and increase corporate value, the impact of various risk items surrounding our business be assessed.
 Measures should then be formulated and responded to over the medium to long term.
-We have prepared a risk map to prepare for risks and have identified climate changerelated risks as material management risks.
+We have prepared a risk map to prepare for risks and have identified climate change related risks as material management risks.
 Specifically, once a year, the Sustainability Promotion Office conducts a risk survey, and the identified risks are evaluated and managed by the Sustainability Committee.
 Risks with significant financial impact are reported to and discussed by the Board of Directors.
 Our domestic and overseas offices have obtained ISO 14001 certification and are continuously working to reduce their environmental impact based on environmental assessments.

 Indicators and Targets

-Target for Fiscal 2050
+Target for FY2050

-Zero GHG emissions throughout the value chain
+Net-zero greenhouse gas emissions across the entire value chain

-Target for Fiscal 2030
+Target for FY2030